BOARD OF DIRECTORS

 Matt Wilson, Construction Manager

-Riccardo Salmona, Senior Director of Major Gifts
+Riccardo Salmona, Senior Director, Major Gifts

 Aaron Garfinkel, Project Associate, Development & Communications